 Entrepreneurs in search of seed funding, on the other hand, are looking for a partnership similar to venture capital firms.
 They intend to take on multiple rounds of funding from numerous investors, giving up substantial portions of equity (and possibly managerial authority) in the process.
 The seed round is just another name for the first round.
 When you declare that you’re looking for seed funding instead of angel funding, it denotes that you will eventually require further rounds of funding from more investors to continue expanding your business.
 Hence, companies that ask for seed funding are typically very confident in their potential for rapid growth.

-According to the definition from the US Securities and Exchange Commission (SEC), an accredited investor must have earned at least $200,000 on their own or $300,000 through a partnership within the last two years.
+According to the US Securities and Exchange Commission (SEC) definition, an accredited investor must have earned at least $200,000 on their own or $300,000 through a partnership within the last two years.
 The investor must also be on track to earn a similar amount this year.
 However, you don’t have to full this income requirement if your net worth exceeds $1 million.

 Accredited investors have access to investment opportunities that are very lucrative but also very risky.
 The SEC reserves these opportunities for accredited investors to protect lower-income investors from losing their life savings on risky investments.